Coffee-Engine/Coffee-Engine/readme.md

 ### Node-based before everything

-The engine's new focus is to have a node-based object system, but with the simplicity to be easy for beginners.
+The engine's new focus is on a node-based object system that is simple enough for beginners.

 ### Customizability is key